 The first step to take in obtaining your real estate broker/associate broker license is to complete the NYS Broker 45 Hour Qualifying Course

-Time: Most classes are 9am-4pm.
-Download the informational pamphlet at the bottom of the page for a detailed schedule.
+Times: Download the informational pamphlet at the bottom of the page for a schedule.

 The information above, and more, is printed in the downloadable brochure at the bottom of this page.